 TheAmazeApp was increasingly becoming dependent on Zalando, one of their five data suppliers.
 Zalando is one of Europe’s largest fashion wholesalers and controls around 70% of TheAmazeApp’s inventory.

 The more TheAmazeApp relied on Zalando’s data, the less leverage they had when it came time to sell.
 Johnston approached all five of his data providers to buy his business, and two expressed interest in buying TheAmazeApp.
+That’s “protecting against the end run.”
 This buoyed Johnston’s spirits because he knew multiple bidders would give him some leverage with acquirers.

 As the process dragged on, one of the two acquirers dropped out, deciding to set up a competitive app—doing an end-run—and leaving only Zalando left.
 Given Zalando knew they controlled 70% of TheAmazeApp’s inventory and that a comprehensive selection was key to their business model, Zalando knew they were in the driver’s seat.